Body Fat: Why is it important?

 - Physical pain in different areas of your body.

 Similarly, obesity can make your life more problematic as it restricts your movement and lowers your self-esteem.
 With 40% of fat, you need much more energy and effort to perform basic tasks such as walking, cleaning, etc. Likewise, obese people tend to have worse work performance than those with normal weight.
 When it comes to social life, obese people might feel rather insecure, thus suffering from self-consciousness (12, 15).
-Additionally, such people often become victims of bullying and are mocked for their appearance.
+Additionally, such people sometimes become victims of bullying and are mocked for their appearance.

 What to do with 40% of body fat?

-Judging from the above-mentioned detrimental effects of obesity on human health, if your body fat comprises 40%, you should start losing weight.
+Judging from the above-mentioned detrimental effects of obesity on human health, if your body fat comprises 40%, you should aim to start losing weight.
 To do it properly, you should take a comprehensive approach.
 In other words, cutting down on your calorie intake is insufficient to achieve the desired result; besides, you should change your lifestyle.
 Here are the best tips for weight loss:

 1. Start exercising